joelbarba/jb-notes-web/README.md

 }
 ```
 > [!IMPORTANT]
-> Notes are automatically saved on writing (with a `debounceTime(1500)`), and will also reload automatically from the server in real time, so no saving or loading action is required by the user.
+> Notes are automatically saved on writing (with a `debounceTime(1500)`), and will also reload automatically from the server in real time, so no saving or loading action is required by the user.<br/>
 Only the Notebook details require to be saved when changing them.

 ## Routing
 When no note is selected, the app shows a list of all notes with their title, last update and a brief part of their content.<br/>